Maternity Care: Where to Give Birth in Yorkshire?

 When you decide to buy a new car, you don't usually go and buy the first car that you see.
 You would do some research.
 Maybe go for a test drive, research the reliability of the car.
 You would compare different makes and models, consider which cars have the equipment and features that you would like from a car.
 Maybe you would look at a Which? report and see which car comes out best, based on various research and opinions from the experts.

 It's the same with where and how to give birth.
-Your birth experience is a really important decision to make, much bigger than choosing a car, yet we very rarely put the same amount time and effort into preparing for our birth.
+Your birth experience is a really important decision to make, much bigger than choosing a car, yet we very rarely put the same amount time and effort into preparing for birth.
 Somehow, we see materialistic items as a priority and we make sure that we choose the right items for us.
 Your birth preparation needs to be your number one priority when it comes to having a baby and giving birth.
+When I work with clients, whether that's as a Doula or as a Hypnobirthing teacher, I support clients in being able to make informed decisions and the clients who do their research and become knowledgeable during pregnancy, are often those who have positive birth experiences.
+That doesn't mean that they always have the birth that they planned for.
+However, they are able to remain in control and feel confident in the decisions that they make.

 West Yorkshire Maternity Hospitals

 I have done some analysis on some of the local hospital Trusts in West Yorkshire.
 I wanted to include Barnsley Hospital Trust in my analysis, but unfortunately Barnsley Hospital haven't been very transparent with their data.
-Their infographic isn't worth the paper that it's written on.
-The pie chart that they've provided to show the number of women who've had vaginal births, caesarean sections and instrumental births, has no figures.
+Their infographic is not helpful at all.
+The pie chart that they've provided which shows the number of women who've had vaginal births, caesarean sections and instrumental births, has no figures.
 This means we don't know the exact numbers.
 They've also not included any data on the number of inductions.
-What we do know though, is the number of babies born, the lightest and heaviest babies, the busiest day, (not particularly useful for birth prep), the number of babies born in water (1.3% in March 2024) and the number of home births (0 in March 2024).
-We also don't have any up-to-date data for Barnsley Maternity Services since March 2024, as of January 2025 when this data was updated.
+What we do know though, is the number of babies born, the lightest and heaviest babies, the busiest day, (not particularly useful for birth preparation), the number of babies born in water (1.3% in March 2024) and the number of home births (0 in March 2024).
+We also don't have any up-to-date data for Barnsley Maternity Services since March 2024, as of October 2025 when this data was updated.
 The pie chart for March 2024, would indicate that the majority of women either had major abdominal surgery (c-section) to birth their baby or instrumental deliveries.
 This is probably why the exact numbers have not been disclosed or updated.
 If you plan to give birth under the care of Barnsley Hospital, make sure that you ask lots of questions and fully understand your birth options and ask your midwife to provide you with recent statistics if you need to.
 It's important to know that you and your baby are being cared for correctly, with woman centred care and you are given informed birth choices.

-The Trusts in West Yorkshire that I have been able to analyse the data from are Leeds Hospital Trust, Mid Yorkshire Hospital Trust, Calderdale and Huddersfield Trust and Airedale Hospital Trusts.
-I have looked at the data from October 2023 - December 2024.
-Leeds still need to update their hospital figures from May 2024 onwards and I'm still waiting for data from Airedale for December 2024.
-This data will be updated once these two Trusts release their updated figures.
+The Trusts in West Yorkshire that I have been able to analyse the data from are Leeds Hospital Trust, Mid Yorkshire Hospital Trust, Calderdale and Huddersfield Trust, Harrogate District Hospital Trust and Airedale Hospital Trusts.
+I have looked at the data from October 2023 - August 2025.

-I have looked at these 4 West Yorkshire Hospital Trust's induction of labour rates, emergency (unplanned) caesarean sections, elective (planned) caesarean sections, waterbirths, vaginal births, homebirths and the number of babies born in a birth centre (if applicable to that Trust).
+I have looked at 5 West Yorkshire Maternity Hospital Trust's and evaluated their induction of labour rates, emergency (unplanned) caesarean section rates, elective (planned) caesarean section rates, waterbirth rates, vaginal births, homebirths and the number of babies born in a birth centre (if applicable to that Trust).
 Data for induction of labour has not been made available for Calderdale or Airedale hospital, so this is something to definitely consider if you are planning to birth your baby at either of these Trusts.
 Ask your Midwife or Dr if they can provide you with the recent data if you are planning to give birth at Calderdale or Airedale hospital.
 This will help you to make an informed decision.
 I will keep this blog updated, as and when I receive up-to-date data.

 Induction of Labour